(C) 2008, G. Forrest Cook

 It is a good idea to verify the value of all of the power resistors and replace any bad parts, these may have drifted way out of tolerance during the decades of use.
 It may be necessary to fabricate a bottom for the amplifier, a piece of sheet metal can be cut to the desired dimensions and drilled so that the holes line up with the holes on the amp chassis.
 Rubber feet should be installed on the four mounting screws.

-The original electrolytic filter capacitors are nearly 50 years old and have probably dried out and lost some of their capacitance.
-New electrolytic capacitors should be soldered across the pins at the bottom of the original capacitor.
-This step should eliminate any hum that the amp produces.
+The original electrolytic filter capacitors are nearly 50 years old and have probably dried out and lost some or most of their capacitance.
+New electrolytic capacitors can be soldered across the pins at the bottom of the original capacitor, it is better to just disconnect the original capacitor pins completely.
+New electrolytic caps should eliminate any hum that the amp produces.
 Hum that is caused by defective electrolytic capacitors will be audible in the speakers when the volume control is turned down.

 The power supply dropping resistors on the bottom of the electrolytic capacitor should be checked for proper resistance and replaced if their values have changed, old carbon resistors tend to increase in value if they are run hot for many years.
 Also check the 10K 1W resistor that is across the output transformer.